HotswapProjects/hotswap-docklands/README.md

 ## Motivation:

-Allow advanced hotswap support for JVM (dcevm) running in Docker container.
+Add advanced hotswap support allowing **addition/modification/removal** of **classes/methods/fields** of application running in **Docker** without restarts.
+Inject new code/resources (html/xhtml etc..) from your IDE to application running in Docker without restarts.

 ## Quick start: